MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/as-kmeans.md

- #`as.kmeans`: Conversion of a RevoScaleR rxKmeans object to a kmeans Object
+ #as.kmeans: Conversion of a RevoScaleR rxKmeans object to a kmeans Object

  Applies to version 9.1.0 of package RevoScaleR.